marycpriyanka/team-profile-generator/README.md

 ## Tests

 Uses the Jest package.
 There are 4 suite of unit tests currently.
-The tests could be run by using 'npm test' in command line.
+The tests could be run by typing 'npm test' in command line.

 ## Questions